-This past week, I participated in my first ever Schwartz Rounds held at our hospital.
-What I thought was going to be a lecture, turned out to be a ‘join-me-at-the-table discussion’ with doctors, nurses, social workers, chaplains, child life specialists, volunteers and students.
+While employed at the hospital, I participated in Schwartz Rounds.
+The first time I went, what I thought was going to be a lecture, turned out to be a ‘join-me-at-the-table discussion’ with doctors, nurses, social workers, chaplains, child life specialists, volunteers, and students.
 We discussed the very delicate topic of “What Happened To My Patient?”

 “Schwartz Rounds are a place where people who don’t usually talk about the heart of the work are willing to share their vulnerability, to question themselves.
 The program provides an opportunity for dialogue that doesn’t happen anywhere else in the hospital.”